FelipeSenco/nextjs-case/README.md

    npx prisma migrate dev --name init
    ```

-6. **Initialize data in the database**
+6. **Initialize data in the database (not required in most cases)**

-   Seed the database to create initial records, this is necessary to generate the customers data:
+   The project rely on the database seed to generate Customers.
+The database seed should run automatically after the migration, but if it fails you can run the command to try again:

    ```bash
    npm run seed